Robert Gavin Hampson: Academic service

 In addition, he has undertaken various forms of service to the academic community.
 He was a panel member for the RAE 2008 and the REF 2014.
 He was also a panel member for the Rumanian and Hong Kong RAEs.
-He was a member of the QAA Benchmarking Group for Creative Writing and is currently a member of the Practice Research Advisory Group; the European Science Foundation Panel of Experts; and the Commonwealth Scholarship Commission Advisory Committee.
+He was a member of the QAA Benchmarking Group for Creative Writing and is currently a member of the Practice Research Advisory Group; the Out of Practice Collective based at the IES; the European Science Foundation Panel of Experts; the Commonwealth Scholarship Commission Advisory Committee; and the Fonds Wetenschappelijk Onderzoek (Research Foundation, Flanders)..

 Personal life

 His first wife was the Bengali children's writer Sibani Raychaudhuri.
 In Kolkotta, her early work was published in the children's magazine Shondesh edited by Satyajit Ray.
 In London she was on the Committee of the South Asian Literary Society (founded by Ranjana Ash) and a member of the Asia Women Writers' Collective.
 She published translations of Bengali poetry, produced jointly with Hampson, in the London Magazine and the TLS; short stories in Spare Rib; and poems and stories in the two anthologies produced by the Collective: Write of Way (The Women's Press, 1988) and Flaming Spirit (Virago, 1994).
 Hampson later married the George Eliot critic Gerlinde Roder-Bolton.